stanipintjuk/nix-blacklist-monitor/README.md

 ![Example email](example_mail.jpg)

-(that email is just a testing domain I use, I am in no way affiliated with it)
+_(I am in no way affiliated with the domain mentioned in the email, I was just using it for testing)_

 # Usage